Is Astrophotography Easy? Find Out Now

 Is Astrophotography Easy?

 It could be said that astrophotography is easy to begin with, but still, there are many challenges when you start this hobby.
 One of the first challenges I faced was that I didn’t know much about photography or how to use a DSLR camera.
-I had to learn about photography settings like ISO, F-number, and shutter exposure time.
+I had to learn about the best camera settings like ISO, F-number, and shutter exposure time.
 If you know about photography this is a good start but focusing and taking exposures in the dark presents many problems for the beginner astrophotographer.

 The easiest way to start astrophotography is to use just a DSLR with a tripod and no tracking.